Rackem

 solution

-Clear icons, user inputted reviews, and verification of information to show users exactly what to expect
+Clear icons, user inputted reviews, & verification of information to show users exactly what to expect

 but first.. research